rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

 ## 2. Start a Call

 Let's start a simple In App call.
 If you're logged in as Jane, you will call Joe, and vice versa.

-`Call Other` button press is already connected to the `MainViewController`, in your behalf.
+`Call Other` button press is already connected to the `MainViewController`.
 Go ahead and Implement the `didCallOtherButtonPress:` method to start a call.
 It should start the call, and also update the UIViews so that Jane or Joe know the call is in progress:

 ```objective-c